ZcashFoundation/frost/frost-secp256k1-evm/README.md

-An implementation of Schnorr signatures on the secp256k1 curve for both single and threshold numbers of signers (FROST).
+An implementation of Schnorr signatures on the secp256k1 curve (EVM) for both single and threshold numbers of signers (FROST).

 ## Example: key generation with trusted dealer and FROST signing